hpyproject/hpy/docs/overview.rst

 -----------------

-HPy was born during EuroPython 2019, were a small group of people started to discuss about the problems of the Python/C API and how it would be nice to have a way to fix them.
-Since then, it gathered the attention and interest of people which are involved in many projects of the Python ecosystem.
+HPy was born during EuroPython 2019, were a small group of people started to discuss the problems of the Python/C API and how it would be nice to have a way to fix them.
+Since then, it has gathered the attention and interest of people who are involved in many projects within the Python ecosystem.
 The following is a (probably incomplete) list of projects whose core developers are involved in HPy, in one way or the other.
 The mere presence in this list does not mean that the project as a whole endorse or recognize HPy in any way,